diyodavis619/dotfiles/README.md

 # dotfiles
 My personal config files for arch linux setup

--List of packages required can be found in pkgs.txt -Folders will go inside .config directory in users home directory -Files will be in root of users home directory
+*List of packages required can be found in pkgs.txt *Folders will go inside .config directory in users home directory *Files will be in root of users home directory

 ![Screenshot 1](https://github.com/diyodavis619/dotfiles/blob/master/scrot/scrot-2019-05-11_15:38:11.png)